Xiaohan5349/approw-docs-v1/docs/en/reference/ui-components/react.md

 <LastUpdated/>

-The Approw login component (Guard) is an embeddable login form that can be configured according to your needs and is recommended for single-page applications.
+The {{$localeConfig.brandName}} login component (Guard) is an embeddable login form that can be configured according to your needs and is recommended for single-page applications.
 It allows you to easily add various social login methods so that your users can log in seamlessly and have a consistent login experience on different platforms.
 Guard shields many implementation details of low-level authentication for developers, as well as cumbersome UI development.

 Guard can be integrated into your React project in a componentized form, and you can use this component to quickly implement the login authentication process.